abhidechsakhulchai/STMP_mail_client/README.md

 if recv1[:3] != '250':
  print('250 reply not received from server.')

-# Send MAIL FROM command and print server response.
+<p># Send MAIL FROM command and print server response.
 # Fill in start
 # Fill in end
 # Send RCPT TO command and print server response.